RJBOGA/newsapi/README.md

     ```
     GET /news/zipcode/10001/filtered_sentiment
     ```

-## Swagger Documentation

-The API includes Swagger/OpenAPI documentation, which allows you to explore the API endpoints and their parameters in an interactive interface.

-1. Run the Flask application (see [Running the Application](#running-the-application)).

-2. Open your web browser and go to `http://127.0.0.1:5000/apidocs` (or the address where your Flask app is running).

-3. You should see the Swagger UI, which provides an interactive documentation for your API.

 ## Example Usage

 Here's an example of how you can use the API to retrieve filtered news articles with sentiment analysis for a specific zipcode using `curl`: